n123git/YWSaveEditor/docs/decrypt.md

     return Error::SUCCESS;
 }
 ```
-And for `YWCipher`, the exact .... is:
+And for `YWCipher`, the exact specifics can be found here (again from Togenyan):
 ```cpp
 ﻿#pragma execution_character_set("utf-8")